sebdah/dynamic-dynamodb/docs/example_configuration.rst

     # Message types to send as SNS notifications
     #
     # Comma separated list.
 Currently supported values:
     # - scale-up                    Get notifications when the table is scaled up
     # - scale-down                  Get notifications when the table is scaled
-    # - throughput-alarm        Get notifications when exceed alarm threshold
+    # - high-throughput-alarm       Get notifications when exceed high throughput threshold
+    # - low-throughput-alarm        Get notifications when below low throughput threshold
     #
     # Example:
-    # sns-message-types: scale-up, scale-down, throughput-alarm
+    # sns-message-types: scale-up, scale-down, high-throughput-alarm, low-throughput-alarm

     #
     # Other settings